ehansis/til/pages/attrs_dataclasses_results.md

 * they reduce the probability of errors, compared to ``tuple``, ``namedtuple`` and ``dict``, by providing a clear description of the available data fields and how to access them;
 * they allow for type annotation of the data fields;
-* and they are much quicker to implement and offer more functionality than hand-coded classes.
+* and they are much quicker to implement and offer more built-in functionality than hand-coded classes.

 **Note:** To install ``attrs``, do ``pip install attrs``.
 The pip package ``attr`` without the 's' is a different package!
 Nevertheless, after installing ``attrs`` you import it as ``attr``, without the 's'.